operasoftware/devopera/src/blog/_posts/2015-11-19-progressive-web-apps-future.md

+---
-# Progressive Web Apps are the future
+title: Progressive Web Apps Are the Future
+authors:
+- andreas-bovens
+- vadim-makeev
+intro: 'The two-day [Chrome Dev Summit](https://developer.chrome.com/devsummit) at Google’s headquarters in Mountain View is a wrap!
+Vadim and I had a great time attending the summit, and this year, I even had the pleasure to speak about Progressive Web Apps'
+tags:
+- web-apps
+- chrome
+- mobile
+- android
+- service-workers
+license: cc-by-3.0
+---

 The two-day Chrome Dev Summit at Google’s headquarters in Mountain View is a wrap!
 Vadim and I had a great time attending the summit, and this year, I even had the pleasure to share the stage with Alex Russell (thank you!) to speak about Progressive Web Apps, and specifically web manifests, which we’ve [recently shipped](https://dev.opera.com/articles/installable-web-apps/) support for in Opera for Android.

 You can check out the full video of our talk below: